kevinlin/ai-sdlc-playbook/docs/workflow/README.md

+---
+description: This section outlines workflows for integrating AI into the development lifecycle.
+Start with project setup, then choose the workflow that best fits your project needs and team structure.
+---

 # AI Development Workflow

 This section outlines workflows for integrating AI into the development lifecycle.
 Start with project setup, then choose the workflow that best fits your project needs and team structure.